 Employee appreciation is becoming increasingly important and more complex as organizations evolve.
 But what remains consistent is the critical role that gratitude and appreciation play in maintaining the overall health of an organization.

-This Friday, March 3 is Employee Appreciation Day — the perfect time to create a unique and memorable experience for your team.
-However, Monday is coming, and it’s more important to create an ongoing culture of employee appreciation that permeates through your day-to-day activities, not just on this annual holiday.
+Employee Appreciation Day is the perfect time to create a unique and memorable staff appreciation experience for your team.
+It’s more important to create an ongoing culture of employee appreciation that permeates through your day-to-day activities, not just on this annual holiday.
 Here are a few tips:

 1. Don’t exclude peer-to-peer and upward recognition.